wewewer123/LOVE-VN-ENGINE/README.md

 ## Future plans

-- Add outlines to the choice buttons for touchscreens
+- Add outlines to the choice buttons for touchscreens.
 - Make it easier to create t3x files.
 - Make a github action to build a github pages for web build.
-- Fix allignment issues between scripts (namely image.lua/character.lua being one higher compared to script.lua)
+- Fix allignment issues between scripts. (namely image.lua/character.lua being one higher compared to script.lua)
 - Automate conversion from renpy to this.
 - More devices!!!